PluresHiemes/Hermod/README.md

 Every user has:

 a private key (4 digits)

 a list of known users:

 which contains:

-		The base and mod value for diffie helman
+-The base and mod value for diffie helman

-		Its "friends" public key, recieved during key agreement  and shared secret
+-Its "friends" public key, recieved during key agreement  and shared secret